What constitutes rape?

 Rape can be a one-time offence or it can occur on more than one occasion.
 Those found guilty of this heinous crime can face severe punishment.
 Anyone can commit or be subject to rape irrespective of gender, age, profession or the circumstance it took place.
 If you are forced or pressured into sexual activity without giving prior consent, this is classed as rape.
 There are several rape categorisations.

 Rape categorisations in the UK

 Gang rape refers to a situation whereby the victim is raped by more than one person.
-Between the months of April and September 2021, English and Welsh police forces recorded at least 850 rapes involving multiple offenders.
+Between April and September 2021, English and Welsh police forces recorded at least 850 rapes involving multiple offenders.
 These shocking figures logged in just one six-month period were among 34,608 rape crimes reported in the UK.
 90% of the 34,608 rapes were found to be targeted against women.
-Evidently, crimes of a sexual nature appear to be at a record high across the country and gang rape serves as a serious threat to women.
+Crimes of a sexual nature appear to be at a record high across the country and gang rape serves as a serious threat to women.

 Marital rape (spousal rape)